‘Our Town’ Podcast Series

-It captures the authentic voices of our communities who share stories about their place.
+Our Town captures the authentic voices of our communities who share stories about their place.
 In 2019, the National Trust of South Australia initiated a project to collect audio recordings for its inaugural podcast program by introducing members of our branch network to new ways of documenting and sharing precious local stories.
 With the help of a Positive Ageing Fellowship Grant from the Office for Ageing Well, SA Health, we have been able to work with many regional participants.

 The stories were researched, narrated, and recorded by participants using a range of storytelling and audio techniques.
 New digital skills have been discovered and shared, and will continue to be developed as our Branch members expand their podcasting expertise.

 The enthusiastic Gawler Branch podcast team reveal their research expertise to kick-off the first season of Our Town.
 The episodes dive into the rich migrant story of Gawler and reveal how mid-century industry shaped work-life and fashion for the women of the region.